paltalabs/defindex/apps/docs/10-whitepaper/03-the-defindex-approach/02-contracts/01-vault-contract.md

 - $a_{i, \text{Strategy}}$: Amount of asset $i$ to get from the strategies

 ## Rebalancing
-Rebalancing is overseen by the **Manager**, who adjusts the allocation of funds between different strategies to maintain or change the ratio of underlying assets.
+Rebalancing is overseen by the **Manager** and/or **rebalancer**, who adjusts the allocation of funds between different strategies to maintain or change the ratio of underlying assets.
 For example, a DeFindex might start with a ratio of 2 USDC to 1 XLM, as initially set by the Deployer.
 However, this ratio can be modified by the Manager based on strategy performance or market conditions.

-Upon deployment, the Deployer establishes the initial strategies and asset ratios for the DeFindex.
-The Manager has the authority to adjust these ratios as needed to respond to evolving conditions or to optimize performance.
+After the deployment and first deposit, the Manager or Rebalancer has to invest in a strategy.
+After that step, the deposits to the vault can be invested inmediately according to the current ratios of allocations.
+The Manager and/or rebalancer has the authority to adjust these ratios as needed to respond to evolving conditions or to optimize performance.
+The idea of the rebalancer role is to automate this process, while limiting the actions that rebalancer can do.

-To ensure accurate representation of asset proportions, strategies are required to **report** the amount of each underlying asset they hold.
-This reporting ensures that when dfTokens are minted or redeemed, the DeFindex maintains the correct asset ratios in line with the current balance and strategy allocations.
+To ensure accurate representation of asset proportions, strategies are required to **answer** the amount of each underlying asset they hold.
+This communication ensures that when shares are minted or redeemed, the DeFindex maintains the correct asset ratios in line with the current balance and strategy allocations.

+When dealing with multi-asset vaults, the rebalancing process may require trading assets to invest in various strategies.
+This is achieved through Soroswap using direct path movements, which are preferred for security reasons.
+Multi-hop or multi-DEX swaps require off-chain calculations to determine the optimal paths, which are then sent to the contracts.
+This process increases the protocol's attack surface.
+In contrast, direct paths avoid introducing additional assets beyond those already used by the vault, minimizing risk.

 ### Functions
 - `assets()`: Returns the assets addresses and amount of each  of them in the DeFindex (and hence its current ratio).